gabricarte/albumify/README.md

 ## Security

 The API implements security measures using Spring Security to control access to endpoints.
-Only authenticated users with the role "ADMIN" are allowed to update albums.
+Only authenticated users with the role "ADMIN" are allowed to post albums.

 ## External Services